Revest-Finance/Adapter-SDK/README.md

     function testMiscViewMethods(uint amount) external;
 }
 ```

+You can find an example of what these tests might look like in `tests/foundry/ExampleTests.t.sol`, but suggest you modify them to fit the specifications of your adapter.

 ### testDeposit(uint256 amount)
 1. Test should allow a user to deposit amount of tokens into the vault successfully after approving the adapter to spend their tokens